William Ashley Sunday

 Bill Sunday, famous as an evangelist, played eight years in the major leagues.
 He was twice third in the league in stolen bases.

-He briefly attended Northwestern University. e was playing semi-pro ball in 1882 when Cap Anson signed him for the Chicago White Stockings.
+He briefly attended Northwestern University and would coach them in 1888.
+He was playing semi-pro ball in 1882 when Cap Anson signed him for the Chicago White Stockings.
 He had a religious conversion at a Salvation Army meeting in 1886.

 He worked at a YMCA before becoming an evangelist.